descope/go-sdk/README.md

 ### Usage

-Use the following code snippets or the example in the example package for how to use.
+Use the following code snippets or the example in the example package for a more depth how to use.

 ```
 package myapp

 import github.com/descope/go-sdk/descope

-client, err = descope.NewDescopeAPI(descope.Config{ProjectID: "myprojectid"})
+client, err = descope.NewDescopeClient(descope.Config{ProjectID: "myprojectid"})
 ...

 if err := client.Auth.SignInOTP(auth.MethodEmail, "mytestmail@test.com"); err != nil {